JeromeA/LispIdeaPlugin/NOTES.md

 ## Unknown package

-When finding a symbol from an unknown package, we should:
+When finding a symbol from an unknown package, we could either:
 * Return a null Symbol, and the caller should mark it as invalid.
 * Create a default package and proceed.
 Anyway, it will be marked later as undefined.
 No need to add the burden of checking for null in every single symbol management.

-I am going for this solution for now.
+I am going for the second solution for now.

 ## Usage highlighting